abhiam1/REST_API_Tests_for_User_Blog_Project/README.md

 8) Similarly remaining email ids , i.e.Email id [1] to Email id [4] for Comment id - 102 to Comment id - 105 within Post id - 21 by username - Samantha can be validated .
 This can be further scaled up to cover Post id - 22 to Post id - 30 by username - Samantha.

-          B) Implementation of best coding practices like DRY , KISS , YAGNI , SOC and SOLID.
+          C) Implementation of best coding practices like DRY , KISS , YAGNI , SOC and SOLID.

 For designing of the test cases for the Restful API tests we have implemented the best coding practices like DRY , KISS , YAGNI , SOC and SOLID as below -